 According to the last government census in 2011, the state of Haryana had the most male-skewed sex ratio among all Indian states, with 861 girls for every 1,000 boys.
 Sparked by the Government of Haryana’s interest in evaluating policies to reduce gender inequality, researchers partnered with Breakthrough, a human rights organization based in India that works to promote social change.
-Breakthrough designed and implemented a curriculum around promoting gender equality.
-They engaged closely with education officials, school principals, and teachers to ensure the curriculum was relevant and feasible for schools to potentially incorporate into the normal school curriculum.
+Breakthrough designed and implemented a curriculum around promoting gender equality among adolescents.

-Breakthrough’s program, titled Taaron ki Toli (Gang of Stars), aimed to promote awareness of gender-based discrimination, change gender-biased perceptions and attitudes, raise aspirations, and provide tools for students to enact behavioral change.
+Breakthrough’s program, titled Taaron ki Toli (Gang of Stars), was centered around classroom discussions about gender equality in secondary schools, with a 45-minute session held every three weeks for two and a half school years.
 Sessions included interactive classroom discussions on household chores and learning skills like communication.
 Outside of the classroom, students completed homework assignments, such as writing stories or discussing gender with family members, in addition to activities like optional Breakthrough clubs.
-The curriculum used both economic and human rights-based reasoning to demonstrate the importance of valuing girls.
-For example, participants learned that a girls’ education has long-term benefits for their future children, in addition to being a fundamental human right.

 Details of the intervention